 Duty-free sales of daily consumer goods exceed 5 mln yuan in Hainan

-An aerial drone photo taken on Jan.
-10, 2026 shows a view of the Sanya International Duty Free City in Sanya, south China's Hainan Province.
-(Xinhua/Guo Cheng)

-HAIKOU, March 12 (Xinhua) -- Since the "zero-tariff" policy on imported goods for Hainan Free Trade Port (FTP) residents took effect one month ago, duty-free sales have reached 5.37 million yuan (approximately 778,700 U.S. dollars), with 28,000 shopping visits recorded between Feb.
+A staff member arranges milk powder at a duty-free grocery in Haikou, south China's Hainan Province, March 12, 2026.
+Since the "zero-tariff" policy on imported goods for Hainan Free Trade Port (FTP) residents took effect one month ago, duty-free sales have reached 5.37 million yuan (approximately 778,700 U.S. dollars), with 28,000 shopping visits recorded between Feb.
 11 and March 10, according to Haikou Customs.

-Over the past month, the selection of products available at "zero-tariff" duty-free shops has continued to grow, effectively meeting the daily needs of local residents.
-The shops have also rolled out various promotional campaigns, offering island residents even greater savings.

-The first batch of duty-free shops for daily consumer goods opened on Feb.
-11, 2026, in Haikou, Sanya, and Danzhou.
+(Xinhua/Pu Xiaoxu)

+A customer shops at a duty-free grocery in Haikou, south China's Hainan Province, March 12, 2026.
+Since the "zero-tariff" policy on imported goods for Hainan Free Trade Port (FTP) residents took effect one month ago, duty-free sales have reached 5.37 million yuan (approximately 778,700 U.S. dollars), with 28,000 shopping visits recorded between Feb.
+11 and March 10, according to Haikou Customs.
+(Xinhua/Pu Xiaoxu)

+Customers shop at a duty-free grocery in Haikou, south China's Hainan Province, March 12, 2026.
+Since the "zero-tariff" policy on imported goods for Hainan Free Trade Port (FTP) residents took effect one month ago, duty-free sales have reached 5.37 million yuan (approximately 778,700 U.S. dollars), with 28,000 shopping visits recorded between Feb.
+11 and March 10, according to Haikou Customs.
+(Xinhua/Pu Xiaoxu)

 Photos